shawnfrost80/MusicLayer/README.md

-# musiclayer
+# MusicLayer

-A new Flutter application.
+A full Fledged Music Player.
+Made with Android Studio with the help of Flutter Framework.

 ## Getting Started